TriM-Organization/Musicreater/README_en.md

 Welcome to join our QQ group: 861684859

+**ATTENTION!** This software is under testing and developing, there is still a lot of bugs needed to be fixed.
+Please use it wisely.

 ### Author

 Eilles (金羿)：The main author, who developed the most and especially the principal parts of Musicreater, and its predecessors, which has been called as "*Minecraft Function Music Maker*", "*Note Fun Creater*", "*Note World Creater*"(now ,they are united as ***Musicreater***!)